aqxiy/lithegulp/README.md

 20 min +/- 30 seconds to reset as in to allow further dosing if timing violated by at least 2 seconds.

+### Additional Dosing Instructions

+Drink some, lithegulp some, drink some; roughly 5-10 sec separation

 <pre>

 # lithegulp